rtk0c/scripts/music/README.md

   - The value specified after the colon is *optionally quoted*.
 - Lines starting with `#` are comments
 - The chunk names are not quoted here to show it is accepted

+# split_audio_by_timestamp.py

+This is my original script, adapted from probably a gist somewhere on the internet that I can no longer find.
+Keeping here for reference.